Why is my fish tank green?

 Algae spores are airborne, so even if you start off with brand new everything, coldwater, tropical or marine, your tank will go green.

-Algae are tiny plant-like dots that can stick to surfaces like the tank glass or even be free-floating in the water.
-A little algae is natural in any tank – some fish, snails and shrimp are even adapted to eat it, but too much algae is often a sign that there is an excess of light or an imbalance in the tank.
+Algae are tiny plant-like dots that can stick to surfaces like the tank glass or can even be a free-floating algae bloom in the water that looks like pea soup.
+A little algae is natural in any tank - some fish, snails and shrimp are even adapted to eat it, but too much algae is often a sign that there is an excess of light or an imbalance in the tank.